History of the FMLA

 The FMLA was introduced in Congress every year from 1984 to 1993 and was blocked repeatedly by entrenched, well-funded opponents.
 For years we built and nurtured a strong, broad-based coalition and led fierce and tireless advocacy.
 Congress passed the legislation in 1991 and 1992 — but it was vetoed both times by President George H.W.
 Bush.

-However, under the leadership of former president, Judith L. Lichtman, today a senior advisor to the National Partnership, former legal director counsel, Donna Lenhoff, and current president, Debra L. Ness, we remained undeterred.
+However, under the leadership of former president, Judith L. Lichtman, today a senior advisor to the National Partnership; former legal director counsel, Donna Lenhoff; and former president, Debra L. Ness, we remained undeterred.
 And we got the job done — with help from a broad-based coalition, thousands of activists, and newly-elected President Clinton, who wholeheartedly supported our vision.